On the Fundamental Impossibility of Hallucination Control in Large Language Models: The Emergence of Impossibility in Transformer Architectures

 \subsubsection{Step 2: Attention Score and Weights}

 Given the demand and supply bids providing directions along which information is required and stored, in the next step the attention mechanism executes the bid matching procedure.
-Namely, the attention scores are computed to measure cosine similarity of bids:
+Namely, the attention scores are computed as scaled dot products of bids (query-key inner products divided by $\sqrt{d_k}$, not cosine similarity):

 In our specific example, we have:

 Applying softmax to get attention weights:

 we get the following probability distributions (weights) over relevant context information (as column vector):